 It comprises one (1) or two (2) non-executive Directors appointed by the Board.
-In addition, one representative elected from each of the nine (9) member regions or if agreed an additional external party with specialist skills, to be a formal member of the Committee.
+In addition, one representative submitted from each of the twenty-seven (27) member sub branches, and if agreed an additional external party with specialist skills, to be a formal member of the Committee.

 Members are appointed for terms of no less than two (2) years and no more than three (3) years with a maximum of 2 terms, as the Board may determine.
-Each member is expected to have experience as an office bearer of a Holstein Australia Sub-branch or similar role in their community and be familiar with member engagement services and support mechanisms.
+Each member is expected to be familiar with member services and support mechanisms and preferably had experience as an office bearer of their sub branch.

-The Chief Executive Officer and/or their nominee may also attend its meetings.
+The Chief Executive Officer and/or their nominee may also attend meetings.
 Other relevant management, together with external parties who are not Directors, but whose expertise or input is relevant to the operation of the Committee, may attend by written invitation.